 When are Board meetings held?

-The PUA Board of Directors meet the third Thursday of each month at 10:00 a.m. at Bee Cave City Hall.
+The PUA Board of Directors meet the third Thursday of every other month at 1:00 p.m. at Bee Cave City Hall.
 There is always an Agenda item for public comment and everyone is welcome to attend.

 How are water and wastewater rates developed?